An Introduction to Double/Debiased Machine Learning: Key Ingredients of DML

 \subsubsection{Cross-fitting}

-Overfitting bias, also referred to as own-observation bias, arises if the error in the nuisance parameter estimator is strongly related to the data used in constructing the plug-in estimator.
-Again, the argument for being able to ignore the first-step estimation of $\check\eta$ depends on the final term in the heuristic expansion \eqref{eq: expansion1} being asymptotically negligible.
-Above, we arrived at \eqref{eq: rem vanish} by relying on Neyman orthogonality \emph{and} assuming independence between the estimation error in the nuisance function, $\check{\eta} - \eta_0$, and $W_i$.
+Overfitting bias arises due to statistical dependence between the error in the nuisance parameter estimator and the data used in constructing the plug-in estimator.
+As discussed above, ignoring the first-step estimation of $\hat\eta$ is justified only if the term~($\star$) in \eqref{eq: expansion1} is asymptotically negligible.
+In the previous section, we outlined an argument for this term vanishing that depends on Neyman orthogonality \emph{and} independence between the estimation error in the nuisance function, $\hat{\eta} - \eta_0$, and the data used to construct the sample moment condition $\{W_i\}_{i=1}^{n}$.
+If $\hat{\eta}$ is constructed using these same observations, the independence assumption will be violated.
 More generally, Neyman orthogonality alone is not sufficient to guarantee that first-step estimation of nuisance parameters can be ignored in inference about low-dimensional target parameters.
+To address this issue, DML relies on a second key ingredient: cross-fitting.